Nintendo Switch Sees Crossplay Third-Party Games As Strength

 “Our fundamental way of thinking about offering Nintendo titles on other platforms remains unchanged,” he said.

 From the reactions of Switch fans, crossplay games seem to be what gamers want.
 According to GameRant, Kimishima and Tanaka’s stance on crossplay games for the portable console was received well by Switch players.
 Indeed, additional crossplay games would only be beneficial to Switch players.
-As it stands, Sony’s PlayStation 4 and Microsoft’s Xbox One still dwarfs the Switch when it comes to sales.
+As it stands, Sony’s PlayStation 4 and Microsoft’s Xbox One still dwarf the Switch when it comes to sales.
 So, without crossplay, owners of the portable console would only be limited to playing with friends who also own the Switch.

 Fortnite on Nintendo Switch supports crossplay with PC https://t.co/psws7L2qAf pic.twitter.com/rW3vGUHXxA